jmm784/MIT-OCW-6.0001-6.0002-SOLUTIONS/6.0001/pset1/intro_file.md

-#Answers to pset1
-In the following files you will find my solutions to pset1
+# In the attached files you will find my answers to pset1